 The next Spring, ARR was called to remove a litter of kitten from a narrow passage between a house and an old shed on the same street.
 Three kittens, about four days old, along with their mother were brought to ARR's facility.
 Mother dutifully cared for her two striped kittens, as well as one white kitten with black tinting on his ears and tail.
 As the kittens grew the white one became the largest of the three, and the most outgoing, responding well to human interaction.
 As time passed his black tinted points grew more pronounced, and subtle striping emerged over his white coat.
 He became a large handsome cat, calm and benevolent, and a leader among cats.

-Bringing a pet into your life is a wonderful thing.
+Adopting a homeless animal is a wonderful thing to do.
 It is also a life-changing experience, almost like a new child.
 Before you bring home a new pet, consider your space, your schedule, your financial resources, and your activity level when making a companion animal selection, so that it will be the most rewarding experience for both you and the animal you choose.
 Food for thought: A puppy or a kitten is a 15 year or more commitment.